murmcraft/bioinfo_rnd_task/README.md

 #### Reference files
 The required files are:
-- reference genome fasta with dictionary and index
+- reference genome fasta with dictionary and index,
-- known variant sites
+- known variant sites,
-- known indels
+- known indels,
+- truth datasets, and
+- WGS interval list

 Depending on to which reference genome your reads are aligned, download corresponding reference files.
 Here, the test data is aligned to GRCh37 reference genome and the corresponding files can be downloaded from indicated sources: